 The Dundalk Sewershed is located in southeastern Baltimore County west of Baltimore City.
-The area served is approximately 1,500 acres with a population of 23,458 people.
+The area served is approximately 1,500 acres with a population of 23,663 people.

 Major Sewers Length (Miles) Pipe Size

 Woodland Avenue 0.31 20" to 24"

 Cameron Drive Outfall 0.76 10" to 24"

 Liberty Parkway (Dundalk) 0.70 12" to 24"

-Keyway Road OF Sewer 0.24 12" to 18"

 The 7.5 MGD Dundalk Pumping Station receives flows from the Day Village and Lyons Homes Pumping Stations.
-The sewage is then transported through a force main into Baltimore City where it is re-pumped to the Back River Wastewater Treatment Plant.
+The sewage is then transported through a force main into Baltimore City before eventually being pumped to outfall to the Back River Wastewater Treatment Plant.